-If you lost your job and it was not your fault, you might be able to get unemployment insurance.
-Unemployment insurance will give you some money, based on what you earned.
-To get insurance, you must be looking for a new job.
+If you lost your job and it was not your fault, you might be able to get Unemployment Insurance (UI) payments.
+UI will give you some money based on what you earned.
+You must be looking for a new job to get UI.

-- You can claim your benefits weekly for up to 26 weeks while you are unemployed
+- You can get up to 26 weeks of benefits while you are unemployed.

 More ways to get help with this program

 Visit the website

 Visit the NYS Unemployment Insurance website for more information.